TabbycatDebate/tabbycat/docs/guide/tournament-logistics.rst

 - Non-essential, but often useful to have items:

     - Whatever dongles/adapters you need to connect your laptop to the projectors, both in the tab room and in the briefing room.
-    - Post-it notes aren't a great way to temporarily mark ballots with information; typically used to indicate ballots that need correcting.
+    - Post-it notes are a great way to temporarily mark ballots with information; typically used to indicate ballots that need correcting.
     - You'll often need to make impromptu signs; sticky tape and/or blu-tack are good here
     - Spare pens for the people doing data entry to use
     - Trash bags for collecting rubbish as it accumulates